THINK DIFFERENT

 How did the undeniably dark nature of the man not overwhelm or negate the enduring impact of his life’s work?

 For all his failings as a human being, and his many well-documented missteps as a leader, many of Jobs’ core philosophies as an innovator have proven more relevant than ever.
-And, in the context of our emerging world of generative and immersive AI, wholly prescient.
+And, in an era defined by multimodal and agentic AI, wholly prescient.

 Throughout his life, but especially in the final, brilliant decade, Jobs brought a singular clarity of mission to all he tackled: